davidgroves/isprime/README.md

 This is a very silly repo put together after I was told `^.?$|^(..+?)\1+$` was a python regex that determines if positive integers are prime.
 In order to do it, you need to feed it a string of 1's equal in length to the value of the number to check.

 So for example, to check if 7 is prime, you would check `1111111`.
 If the regex has matches, it is NOT prime.
 If it has no matches, it IS prime.

+This was built in around 20mins to check if this was true.

 ## Setup